-I definitely have a list of people I would love to shoot and so far I’ve really only shot one.
+I definitely have a list of people I would love to shoot, and so far, I’ve really only shot one.
 His name is Frank Hernandez from Delano, California, USA.
 He’s the oldest skater I know of that’s aggressive skating (I believe he’s 78 years old now).
-It’s mind blowing to watch him skate around a skatepark.
+It’s mind-blowing to watch him skate around a skatepark.
 In fact, it’s one of the most inspiring things I ever witnessed since I started skating.
-I absorbed everything he said the whole time we hung out as I want to be his age and able to skate around the way he does.
+I absorbed everything he said the whole time we hung out as I want to be his age and skate around the way he does.
 Next on the list to shoot would definitely be Joe Atkinson.

 Brian Freeman stair gap (left) – Cameron Talbott air (right)